Role: Product Designer

 • Increase volunteer interest and sign-ups post-launch.

-The current ELWP website provides only a limited overview of the directors and volunteers.
+The current ELWP website provides only a limited overview of the directors and volunteers, hidden behind the 'Frequently Asked Questions' section.

 So,